-Object detection is often called object recognition or object identification, and these concepts are synonymous.
+Object detection is often called object recognition, object identification, image detection, and these concepts are synonymous.

 Object detection is not, however, akin to other common computer vision technologies such as classification (assigns a single class to an image), keypoint detection (identifies points of interest in an image), or semantic segmentation (separates the image into regions via masks).

 The object detection task localizes objects in an image and labels these objects as belonging to a target class.

 Object detection models accomplish this goal by predicting X1, X2, Y1, Y2 coordinates and Object Class labels.
 Using object detection in an application simply involves inputing an image (or video frame) into an object detection model and receiving a JSON output with predicted coordinates and class labels.